hernancerm/zsh-trampoline/README.md

 If you feel comfortable with shell scripting and plan to install other Zsh plugins, like [zsh-vi-mode](https://github.com/jeffreytse/zsh-vi-mode), I recommend you use a shell plugin manager like [Sheldon](https://github.com/rossmacarthur/sheldon) for the installation.
-The plugin manager would be in charge of doing the git clone (step 2) and sourcing the plugin on startup (line beginning with `source` from the snippet of step 3).
+Comparing this approach to the plugin-manager-less approach, the plugin manager would be in charge of doing the git clone (step 2) and sourcing the plugin on startup (line beginning with `source` from the snippet of step 3, you still need to define `ZT_CONFIG` and call `zt_setup_widget_jump_to_file`).

 ## Parameter ZT_CONFIG